 Similarly, the closest relatives of the white-tailed deer in North America, the larger deer, for example, the elk and moose, find it difficult or impossible to survive in the white-tailed deer's range because it carries diseases that kill those larger deer, but not the white-tailed deer.
 (Note to Europeans, what Americans call a moose, you call an elk, and what Americans call an elk is closely related to the red deer.)

 But the large population has more individuals, any one of which might through mutation gain an immunity that allowed the animal to live with the pathogen.
 This animal will have more descendants and eventually the whole population will enjoy the immunity.
 The closely related species with a smaller population suffers from an increasing variety of pathogens but does not have the advantage of more individuals to evolve an immunity.
 This species will frequently be driven into extinction within the range of their more numerous relative.
 As mentioned above elk and moose have difficulty surviving in the range of the smaller and more numerous white-tailed deer.

-So the Palaeoganathae independently took over and monopolized the large flightless bird niche in Africa, South America, Australia, Madagascar, and New Zealand, because their competition the Neognaths were constantly flying in with new plagues that had evolved around the world.
-Some of those plagues infected and killed both Palaeoganathae and Neognaths, giving little advantage to either group, but others only infected and killed the Neognaths.
-This was because the birds that carried the diseases were Neognaths.
-No Palaeoganathae was capable of flying into the isolated land masses.
+So the Palaeognathae independently took over and largely monopolized the large flightless bird niche in Africa, South America, Australia, Madagascar, and New Zealand, because their competition the Neognathae were constantly flying in with new plagues that had evolved around the world.
+Some of those plagues infected and killed both Palaeognathae and Neognathae, giving little advantage to either group, but others only infected and killed the Neognathae.
+This was because the birds that carried the diseases were Neognathae.
+No species of Palaeognathae was capable of flying into the isolated land masses.